Have you ever wanted better water throughout your entire home? Watch our quick video above.

 The average person uses around 100 gallons of water a day.
-By reducing that water use, you can save money, energy and water resources by decreasing pollution.
+By reducing water use, you can save money, energy and water resources.
 LifeSource Water Systems can help you conserve water because there is no water waste.
-With LifeSource you get clean, healthy water in your home and the rinse water from the system is safe for plant use.
+With LifeSource, you get clean, healthy water in your home and the rinse water from the system is safe for plant use.
 There are many reasons and ways to start conserving your water, and as more people join the cause, we can move towards a more eco-friendly, cost-efficient, sustainable lifestyle.

 The average household spends $500 a year on water and sewer bills, but with just a few changes you could save almost half that.
-And when you conserve water, you save more than just cost.
-With less water, septic systems, pipes and appliances will all last longer saving the cost of replacements for years to come.
+Additionally, with less water, septic systems, pipes and appliances will all last longer.

 Save the Environment

-By conserving water, we can not only preserve or natural environment, but also prevent further contamination from over-worked treatment systems.
+By conserving water, we not only preserve our natural environment, but also prevent further contamination from over-worked treatment systems.
 People are currently using up the planet's water supply faster than it can be replenished.
-As we use up more and more of our water, water levels decrease meaning that pollutants become more highly concentrated, posing risks to the environment as well as human health.
-At the same time, by sending too much water down the drain, the municipal systems and septic tanks cannot handle the influx and cannot treat the water properly leading to further contamination of the water supply.
+As we use up more and more of our water, water levels decrease, causing pollutants to become more highly concentrated.
+This poses risks to the environment as well as our own health.
+At the same time, municipal systems and septic tanks cannot handle the influx of water and cannot treat it properly leading to further contamination of the water supply.
 Conserving water can protect our water quality and environment by wasting less resources and increasing the effectiveness of waste water treatment.

 How to Conserve Water

 Conserving water is a cost-effective, environmentally friendly way to reduce water demand.
 By adopting a few simple habits, we can work to extend our ever shrinking water resources.
 The two major ways to conserve include engineering practices and behavioral practices.
 Engineering practices can include appliances like low-flush toilets, low-flow shower heads and faucet aerators that conserve water automatically.
-Behavioral practices require a little more effort to adjust your habits.
+Behavioral practices require an adjustment in habits.